Al Ahly SC: Al Ahly Stadium

+In July 2026, Al Ahly announced a landmark sponsorship agreement with Vodafone Egypt, granting the company the naming rights to the stadium, which will be commercially known as Vodafone Stadium.

 Phased construction

 Phase one will prioritize the stadium and hotel, while phase two introduces the university, hospital, and auxiliary training pitches.

 Egyptian financial heavyweight Beltone Leasing & Factoring has committed EGP 4 billion (USD 80 million) to the project, with developer Al Qalaa Al Hamraa for Facilities Management securing additional funding to meet the total estimated cost of EGP 8–9 billion.

 The stadium’s final design was unveiled at a high-profile ceremony in Luxor’s Hatshepsut Temple, attended by club dignitaries and partners.

 The event also served as a prelude to Ahly's upcoming participation in the 2025 FIFA Club World Cup.

 Construction began in February 2025, and is expected to complete by 2029.

 Media

 Al Ahly TV is an Egyptian-Arab channel that broadcasts the football team's friendly matches, youth team matches and other sports matches.
 The channel was established in 2008, in cooperation with Arab Radio and Television Network.
 The official broadcast of the channel was launched on 3 December 2010 when former club president Hassan Hamdy announced the opening of the channel.

-Al-Ahly also has a YouTube channel that had over 1.16 million subscribers as of September 2023.
+Al Ahly also has a YouTube channel that had over 1.16 million subscribers as of September 2023.
 Training videos, exclusive features, and match highlights are frequently published on the channel.
 On 22 January 2021, the YouTube channel released a documentary called Secret of the 9th, which reached one million views in less than one day.

 In addition, the club has its own weekly magazine which covers the club's various news.

-Al-Ahly lead the top six most popular football clubs on social media from Africa on 12 October 2022:
+Al Ahly lead the top six most popular football clubs on social media from Africa on 12 October 2022: